kun-dragon/FloBid/README.md

 ```

 ## Limitations ##
-It only supports serval operators.
+It only supports several operators.